Geomagnetic reversal: History

 In the early 20th century, geologists such as Bernard Brunhes first noticed that some volcanic rocks were magnetized opposite to the direction of the local Earth's field.
 The first systematic evidence for and time-scale estimate of the magnetic reversals were made by Motonori Matuyama in the late 1920s; he observed that rocks with reversed fields were all of early Pleistocene age or older.
 At the time, the Earth's polarity was poorly understood, and the possibility of reversal aroused little interest.

 Three decades later, when Earth's magnetic field was better understood, theories were advanced suggesting that the Earth's field might have reversed in the remote past.
 Most paleomagnetic research in the late 1950s included an examination of the wandering of the poles and continental drift.
-Although it was discovered that some rocks would reverse their magnetic field while cooling, it became apparent that most magnetized volcanic rocks preserved traces of the Earth's magnetic field at the time the rocks had cooled.
+Although it was discovered that some rocks would reverse their magnetic field while cooling, it became apparent that most magnetized volcanic rocks preserved traces of the Earth's magnetic field at the time the rocks had cooled through the Curie temperature.
 In the absence of reliable methods for obtaining absolute ages for rocks, it was thought that reversals occurred approximately every million years.

 The next major advance in understanding reversals came when techniques for radiometric dating were improved in the 1950s.
-Allan Cox and Richard Doell, at the United States Geological Survey, wanted to know whether reversals occurred at regular intervals, and invited the geochronologist Brent Dalrymple to join their group.
+Allan Cox and Richard Doell, at the United States Geological Survey, wanted to know whether reversals occurred at regular intervals, and they invited geochronologist Brent Dalrymple to join their group.
 They produced the first magnetic-polarity time scale in 1959.
 As they accumulated data, they continued to refine this scale in competition with Don Tarling and Ian McDougall at the Australian National University.
 A group led by Neil Opdyke at the Lamont–Doherty Earth Observatory showed that the same pattern of reversals was recorded in sediments from deep-sea cores.